Courses offered in High Schools

 - Students will receive an acceptance letter with important account ID information.
 Remind them to KEEP THIS letter and add their UI student ID number to the Dual Credit Registration form once they are admitted.

-- Direct students to complete the Student Information section and assist them with the Class Information section on the Dual Credit Registration form.
+- Go to the Dual Credit website and click on the Registration link.
+Print out the two-page document, read the instructions, and direct students to complete the Student Information section of the form.
+Students will need assistance with the Class Information section.
 Refer to the Courses link on the Dual Credit website.
 Class information is located under Courses in High Schools and is listed alphabetically by high school.

 - PLEASE TELL STUDENTS TO WRITE LEGIBLY and NOT USE PENCIL.